goetzrieger/ansible-labs-summit2020/content/ansible_collections/3-using-collections-from-roles/_index.md

   loop: "{{ sebooleans_disable }}"
 ```

-> **NOTE**: Notice the usage of the modules FQCN in the role tasks.
-Ansible will directly
+{{% notice tip %}}
-> look for the installed collection from within the role task, no matter if
+Notice the usage of the modules FQCN in the role tasks.
+Ansible will directly look for the installed collection from within the role task, no matter if the `collections` keyword is defined at playbook level.
-> the `collections` keyword is defined at playbook level.
+{{% /notice %}}

 The remaining files can stay unchanged.
 To test the FQCN role modify the previously created `playbook.yml` file to use the new role: